What Is Risk Management? Transforming Workplace Safety with Data-Driven Insights

 5MajorCausing death to one or more people.
 Loss or damage is such that it could cause serious business disruption (e.g., major fire, explosion or structural damage).

-Coupled with the risk assessment and risk matrix described above, Intelex Vice President of Health and Safety Scott Gaddis recommends the application of a widely accepted approach called a hierarchy of controls.
-He describes it as a simple-to-understand process that’s useful in gauging the control appetite of an organization.
+Intelex Vice President of Health and Safety, Scott Gaddis, describes it as a simple-to-understand process that’s useful in gauging the control appetite of an organization.
 It should serve as an overarching methodology for how to deliver the right level of program control for job safety and job hazard management.

-An example from Gaddis’s report, Walking-Working Surfaces and Pedestrian Safety, offers a methodology for creating a control hierarchy – in this case for walking-working surfaces risks – and highlights the most effective controls, emphasizes engineering solutions, reveals administrative controls and the necessary reliance on personal protective equipment.
-(See the illustration, below.)
+An example from Gaddis’s report, Walking-Working Surfaces and Pedestrian Safety, offers a methodology for creating a control hierarchy – in this case for walking-working surfaces risks – and highlights the most effective controls, emphasizes engineering solutions, reveals administrative controls and the necessary reliance on personal protective equipment (see below).